Greece battles wildfires for fifth day in 'nightmarish summer' - NewsBreak

 Greece battles wildfires for fifth day in 'nightmarish summer'

-A fire which began on Tuesday on the island east of Athens quickly burgeoned into several fronts, ripping through thousands of hectares (acres) of pristine forest in the north, and forcing the evacuation of dozens of villages.

-“The situation is very difficult,” Central Greece Governor Fanis Spanos told Skai TV.
-“The northern front is traversing the island from one side to the other.”
+The fire on Mount Parnitha on the outskirts of Athens has forced the evacuation of thousands of people since late Thursday, with emergency crews facing winds and high temperatures as they battled to contain it.

+The flames appeared to die down by Saturday afternoon, but winds were forecast to strengthen, meaning there was still a high threat they would flare again.

-Wildfires have erupted in many parts of the country amid Greece’s worst heatwave in more than 30 years, burning forestland, destroying homes and businesses and killing animals.
+Wildfires have erupted in many parts of the country amid Greece's worst heatwave in more than 30 years, tearing through swathes of forestland, destroying homes and businesses and killing animals.

+On Friday night, strong winds pushed the fire into the town of Thrakomakedones north of Athens, where it burned homes.
+Residents had been ordered to evacuate and there were no immediate reports of casualties.

+The blaze left behind burnt and blackened houses and cars among scorched pine trees.
+A cloud of smoke hovered over the capital.

 Prime Minister Kyriakos Mitsotakis called it a "nightmarish summer", adding the government's priority "has been, first and foremost, to protect human lives".

-The fire on the foothills of Mount Parnitha north of Athens forced the evacuation of thousands of people since late Thursday.
-It had receded by Saturday afternoon but winds were forecast to strengthen and there was still a high threat they would flare again.

-Dozens of wildfires broke out in the last 24 hours, with the biggest fronts still burning in Evia and areas in the Peloponnese including Arkadia and Ancient Olympia, the site of the first Olympic Games.

-Neighbouring Turkey is also battling what President Tayyip Erdogan says are the worst wildfires in its history and five fires were still burning there on Saturday.
+Neighbouring Turkey is also battling what President Tayyip Erdogan says have been the worst wildfires in its history and six fires were still burning in Turkey on Saturday.

-That number was slightly lower than in recent days.
-In the Mediterranean resort of Manavgat, where the first fires broke out 10 days ago, rain showers helped firefighters to extinguish the last flames.

-Further west in the Aegean province of Mugla, four fires were still blazing as a sustained, dry heatwave continued, while another fire burned inland in Isparta.

-Eight people have died in fires that have ravaged Turkey’s southwestern coastal regions, burning tens of thousands of hectares and forcing thousands of residents and tourists to leave homes and hotels.
+Eight people have died in the fires that have ravaged Turkey's Aegean and Mediterranean coastal regions for 11 days, burning tens of thousands of hectares and forcing thousands of residents and tourists to leave homes and hotels.

 ESCAPE BY FERRY

-Greece has deployed the army to help fight the fires and has received reinforcements from several countries including Cyprus, France and Israel.
-Germany said it was sending firefighters and vehicles expected to arrive in three to four days.
+In Greece, more than 800 firefighters, including reinforcements from Cyprus, France and Israel, have been deployed to fight the blaze north of Athens, assisted by the army and water-bombing aircraft.

+Fires are also scattered across the northern part of Evia, Greece's second biggest island.

-In dramatic sea rescues, more than 2,000 people, including many elderly residents, have been evacuated by ferries from Evia this week as the skies turned an apocalyptic red.
+Hundreds of people, including many elderly residents, were evacuated by ferry late on Friday from the town of Limni on the island as the sky turned an apocalyptic red.

 One man died in Athens on Friday after being injured by electricity pylon and at least nine others have been injured, authorities said.